corunet/generic-image-server/README.md

-# Generic Images Server with Node.js
+# Generic Image Server with Node.js

 ## Description
 Images server implemented with Node.js.
 The server provides an image and resize it maintaining its aspect ratio.